 Any side effects people suffer after the flu shot are usually mild.
-Though, in rare cases, people experience severe, life-altering reactions.
+In rare cases, people experience severe, life-altering reactions.
 Before getting the flu shot, it’s important to know the risks.
-The U.S. Department of Health and Human Services manages the National Vaccine Injury Compensation Program (VICP), which is a program that identifies certain vaccines and the potential illnesses, injuries and disabilities they cause, and provides compensation to people who file injury and death petitions and are found to have been injured by the vaccines.
+The U.S. Department of Health and Human Services manages the National Vaccine Injury Compensation Program (VICP).
+This program identifies certain vaccines and the potential illnesses, injuries and disabilities they cause.
+It also provides compensation to people who file injury and death petitions and are found to have been injured by the vaccines.

 Anaphylaxis (Severe Allergic Reaction)

 The VICP defines anaphylaxis as “an acute, severe and potentially lethal systemic reaction that occurs as a single discrete event with simultaneous involvement of two or more organ systems.”
 In other words, anaphylaxis is a severe, life-threatening allergic reaction that needs to be treated right away.

 Warning signs and symptoms of anaphylaxis usually emerge minutes to a few hours after vaccination.
 For purposes of compensation, the reaction must start within four hours of receipt of the flu vaccine.

 - Hives and itching

 - Swollen tongue or throat with wheezing and trouble breathing

 Most cases don’t result in long-term, negative aftereffects; however, death is possible.
 If death occurs, it’s usually the result of a blocked airway caused by swelling of the larynx (the voice box) or sudden constriction of the muscles in the walls from the nose or mouth to the air sacs of the lungs.
 Death can also result from sudden loss of blood flow to the brain and other organs, known as cardiovascular collapse.